KasperskyLab/Kaspresso/README.md

 #### The philosophy

-The suitable tool to write UI-tests is a necessary requirement but only tool doesn't resolve all problems.
+The suitable tool to write UI-tests is a necessary requirement but this tool doesn't resolve all problems.
 Another big bunch of questions is how to write tests and how to organize the entire process.
 Our team has great experience in introducing autotests in different companies.
 That's why we have prepared a lot of articles which are devoted to these problems. <br>
 Welcome to [learn our lessons](/wiki/04_How_to_write_autotests.md) =)

 ## Wiki